EatMyShortsBruh/toDoList/README.md

 ## Step 4: JavaScript - Making It Work

 Now, we can type a task, pres "Add", and store the task on the list

+## Next few steps will be more functionality

+- Remember tasks and completion status using local storage